cylc/cylc-admin/docs/meetings/vc-22-may-2019-agenda.md

 - over-all progress - are we on track?
 - is our speed and concurrency of development OK?
 (Do we need to slow down a bit to enable more involvement in more components from more people?)
+- Discourse: are we ready to do it?

 ## Review Previous Meeting Notes and Actions (5 min)